 Libation and Reconciliation Ceremonies

-Pouring libations—water, wine, or other liquids—invites ancestral presence and is often combined with prayers naming the lineage.
-Reconciliation ceremonies may involve formal apologies, restitution, and symbolic acts that restore balance when family obligations or rites were neglected.
+Libation (pouring water, wine, or other liquids) invites ancestral presence and is often paired with named prayers and reconciliation acts—formal apologies, restitution, or public rites—to restore balance where obligations were neglected.

 Working with Natural Elements: Herbs, Roots, and Water